kubedb/website/content/docs/v2020.10.24-beta.0/guides/mysql/clients/mysql-cluster.md

 > New to KubeDB?
 Please start [here](/docs/v2020.10.24-beta.0/README).

-# Connecting with Primary and Secondary Replicas
+# Connecting to a MySQL Cluster

 KubeDB creates separate services for primary and secondary replicas.
 In this tutorial, we are going to show you how to connect your application with primary or secondary replicas using those services.